Skip to content

 But My Computer is so Slow!

-The problem lies in all the malware that is collected by Windows that forces the computer to speed up.
+The problem lies in all the malware that is collected by Windows that actually forces the computer to speed up due to the CPU cycles they consume.
 That crapware includes the pop-ups that encourage or scare you into purchasing the latest version of some software.
 That junk monopolizes system memory and processor which takes system resources, is annoying, and wastes energy.
 It also means that the real software you need to use is starved for those system resources so doesn’t do its job as fast as you expect it to.

 What Happens Here in Raleigh